-As a father and husband, I have many lessons to learn in these chapters about my own involvement in my family.
-You may not be a father or a husband, but you are a member of a family–wife, mother, daughter/son, sister/brother, aunt/uncle, grandma/grandpa, etc–and God has lessons for you in these chapters in the Book of Mormon.
+As a father and husband, I have many lessons to learn in 1 Nephi 1-3 about my own involvement in my family.
+You may not be a father or a husband, but you are a member of a family–wife, mother, daughter/son, sister/brother, aunt/uncle, grandma/grandpa, etc.–and God has lessons for you in these chapters of the Book of Mormon.
 There are many more lessons in these chapters as well that relate to you as a son or daughter of God.

 Something to keep in mind is that the book of 1 Nephi must be understood in the context of the book of Jeremiah.
-If you have not read the book of Jeremiah, then I would encourage you to study the footnotes in 1 Nephi 1-3 that reference Jeremiah.
+If you have not read the book of Jeremiah, then I would encourage you to study the all of the footnotes in 1 Nephi 1-3 that reference Jeremiah.

 What lesson can one learn about God and His Plan when we consider the contrasting lives and missions of two of the Lord’s “many prophets” (1 Nephi 1:4) testifying in Jerusalem at that time?
 In 1 Nephi 2 we learn that Lehi is to leave Jerusalem with his family and “depart into the wilderness” (1 Nephi 2:1-4).
 According to our record, it isn’t until v.
 20 that Nephi is informed of a “Land of Promise” and a foreshadowing of the events of the entire Book of Mormon history.